Jamie Winborn: College career

 Winborn played college football for the Vanderbilt Commodores, where he was a three-year starter.
 He led the Southeastern Conference (SEC) in tackles during his freshman and sophomore seasons.
 Because of his great play he was honored with second-team All-America by Football News and was a First-team All-SEC during his sophomore year and All-American by The Sporting News during his freshman year.
 He finished his college career with 377 tackles, 16.5 sacks, and two forced fumbles.

 Professional career

 San Francisco 49ers

-Winborn was drafted by the San Francisco 49ers in the second round of the 2001 NFL Draft.
-He would go on to play five years for the 49ers, recording 190 tackles, nine sacks, and three interceptions.
+Winborn was selected by the San Francisco 49ers in the second round of the 2001 NFL draft with the 47th overall pick.
+He played five years for the 49ers, recording 190 tackles, nine sacks, and three interceptions.

 Jacksonville Jaguars

-On October 8, 2005, Winborn was traded to the Jacksonville Jaguars for a seventh round draft pick in the 2006 NFL Draft.
+On October 8, 2005, Winborn was traded to the Jacksonville Jaguars for a seventh round draft pick in the 2006 NFL draft.
 He would finish his short time with the Jaguars playing in five games and recording four tackles.